athomasq/athomasq.github.io/investing/investor-updates.md

 This is Acme Corp's update for Feb 2022.
 As a reminder, Acme Corp provides widgets-as-a-service to the gizmo industry.

 We had a good month on revenue and usage, but lost one big pipeline prospect.
-The product feels more mature and I'm looking ahead to the next set of hires + our series A process in Q4 of thie year.
+The product feels more mature and I'm now thinking about our next set of hires and our series A process in Q4 of thie year.

 *Comment: This is the exec summary.
 Keep it short and sweet.
 The investor should, at a glance, be reminded of who you are, and be able to tell if the business is green, amber or red.*